dj-urg/data-mirroring-dash-application/README.md

 4. You can download the processed data as a CSV file or extract the URLs for further analysis with 4CAT.

-5. The application also provides visualizations based on the processed data, such as the number of videos watched per month (for TikTok) or engagement graphs (for Instagram).
+5. The application also provides visualizations based on the processed data, such as the number of videos watched per month (for TikTok) or engagement graphs (for Instagram and YouTube).

 ## Contributing